 I love speaking with smart people.
 As a journalist, I get to do it a lot.

 Of course, as soon as I hang up the phone the real work begins.
-I’m left with a screen full of notes and the task of making complex health information digestible to the readers of Real Simple, Shape, Women’s Health, Prevention, Cosmopolitan, and all of the other publications I write for.
+I’m left with a screen full of notes and the task of making complex health information digestible to the readers of Real Simple, Shape, Women’s Health, Prevention, Cosmopolitan, and all of the other publications to which I contribute.

 It has been quite an education!
 In fact, learning about health straight from top docs, psychologists, researchers, and more helped me decide to add health coaching to my repertoire: I can tell you all the things you could do to get healthy.
-By working together, I can help you actually go and do them!
+But by working together, there’s a better chance you will be inspired to go and do them!

 Of course, why say what you can show.
 Here are glimpses of my some of favorite career highlights: